textnet/textnet-ex/Written Word.md

 Written Word offers two ways to store data:

-1. As text next to written word on the surface of the artifact's world.
+1. Simply as text next to the Written Word on the surface of the Artifact's World.
-2. As metadata of the artifact itself.
+2. As metadata of the Artifact itself.

 In any case, the data stored is text or at least serializable (e.g. JSON)